I DON'T OWN GHOSTBUSTERS, OR ANYTHING AFFILIATED WITH IT. I AM MAKING NO PROFIT OFF THIS.

 Hearing that voice gave her a little thrill; that voice was unmistakably Peter's.

 Electric shocks?
-Peter what the hell are you doing in there?
+Peter, what the hell are you doing in there?

-However, Rose knew better than to just waltz in during an experiment.
+Her curiosity was almost overwhelming but Rose knew better than to just waltz in during an experiment.

 "What are you trying to prove here anyway?" the boy shouted.